Battle of Philippi: Liberators

 The Liberators' army had seventeen legions; eight with Brutus and nine with Cassius.
 Only two of the legions were at full strength, but the army was reinforced by levies from the eastern allied kingdoms.
-Appian reports that the army mustered a total of about 80,000 foot-soldiers.
+Appian reports that the army mustered a total of about 80,000 foot soldiers.
 Allied cavalry totaled 20,000 horsemen, including 5,000 bowmen mounted in the Eastern fashion.

-This army included the old Caesarean legions present in the east, probably including XXVII, XXXVI, XXXVII, XXXI and XXXIII legions; so most of these legionaries were Caesarean veterans.
-However, at least the XXXVI legion consisted of old Pompeian veterans, enrolled in Caesar's army after the Battle of Pharsalus.
+This army included the old Caesarean legions present in the east, probably including the XXVII, XXXVI, XXXVII, XXXI and XXXIII legions; so most of these legionaries were Caesarean veterans.
+However, at least the XXXVI legion consisted of old Pompeian veterans enrolled in Caesar's army after the Battle of Pharsalus.
 The loyalty of the soldiers who were supposed to fight against Caesar's heir was a delicate issue for the Liberators.
 Cassius tried to reinforce the soldiers' loyalty both with strong speeches ("Let it give no one any concern that he has been one of Caesar's soldiers.
-We were not his soldiers then, but our country's") and with a gift of 1,500 denarii for each legionary and 7,500 for each centurion.
+We were not his soldiers then but our country's") and with a gift of 1,500 denarii for each legionary and 7,500 for each centurion.

 Ancient sources do not report the total numbers of men of the two armies, but it seems that they had a similar strength.
 Adrian Goldsworthy suggests that at full strength the 19 Triumvir legions may have amounted to 95,000 men and the 17 Liberators' legions to 85,000.
 Most likely each side had only 40,000–50,000 legionaries.
 As the campaign lasted for months, it is unlikely that either side could have sustained the logistics to keep so many men, horses and baggage animals fed if both sides had had 100,000 or so troops.